Best Running Watch with Music – Detailed Look

 - On-watch music storage is now generally 3-4Gb and this will increase ‘because it can’.

 - Live streaming is going to become more widespread as we see more eSIMs finding their way into your watches.
-This will likely happen with general smartwtaches and smart sports watches but I am not so sure that ‘proper’ sports watches, like Garmin’s, will necessarily want to have such connectivity in their devices. at least not as a priority.
+This will likely happen with general smartwtaches and smart sports watches but I am not so sure that ‘proper’ sports watches, like Garmin’s, will necessarily want to have such connectivity in their devices – at least not initially.
+I expect we will have to wait until 2020 for a Fenix 6 to have that.

 Those are all great technological drivers for growth but does the market need exist to support the development of all these new sports watches that play music?
 Anecdotally we would all say ‘Yes!’
 But maybe the market is not as big as you might at first think.